Akash-chowrasia/Client-Server-Communicator/README.md

 # Client-Server-Communicator
 It is a simple example of socket programming using Python Language
 <strong><h3> What is Client-Server Communication ?</h3></strong>
-Client-Server communication is used make communication between single server with several client hosts located at different places.
+Client-Server communication is used to make communication between single server with several client hosts located at different places.
 <hr>
 <p>This project is an illustration of How a server and client communicate with each other using single client and single server. </p>
 <strong><h3>Steps to be followed....</h3></strong>